…San Francisco’s pre-eminent school of rock, blues, jazz, folk and pop music

 General Manager/Program Director Dennis Criteser has produced albums in folk, rock, and jazz styles for a variety of Bay Area artists.
 He’s cut eight albums of original music as Diesel Cats, ranging from the cinematic musico-documentary History Club Minutes to the faux-jazz hip-ocracy of In Search of Blue Treasure.
 Dennis attended Blue Bear as a student from 1979 to 1980, studying piano, voice, saxophone, and songwriting.
 Current musical activities include performing songs of Fabrizio De André and other Italian singer/songwriters.

-Cole Odin Berggren is Blue Bear’s Community Programs Director as well as a drum and DJ instructor.
+Cole Odin Berggren is Blue Bear’s Community Programs Director as well as the creator of Blue Bear’s electronic music and DJ program.
 He is a true patron of all things ART and good times.
 A trained glassblower, Cole is also a prominent local DJ who spins vinyl and plays digital at locations city- and country-wide.
 He has played in bands for over 20 years and, as a songwriter/singer/multi-instrumentalist, releases pulsing, heady, electronic rock music as Cole Odin (and sometimes Ownership).
-Recent accomplishments include playing the legendary Bimbo’s 365 Club in SF and releasing music on the Das Sind Wir record label that made it to #7 on the Beatport Deep House chart.
-He’s a people person through and through, so sling him a smile and he’ll sling it back . . .
+Recent accomplishments include playing the legendary Bimbo’s 365 Club in SF and releasing music on electronic music labels such as LENG, NuNorthern Soul, Eclectics & Das Sind Wir.
+He’s a people person through and through, so sling him a smile and he’ll sling it back . .

 Office Manager Kristina Melendez has been with Blue Bear since 20xx and keeps all things on track at the Bear!